1. Start language learning from verbs in the present tense

 Day 3: cases, progressive tenses” and so on, depending on your target language.
 It will shorten the process dramatically.

-3. Listen since the beginning till the fluency
+3. Listen from the beginning till the fluency

 4. Think in the target language

-Since the very beginning, start thinking in your target language using all that you know, even if you know three words only and only one tense.
-Change words of your native language in thoughts.
-If you don’t know how to say something, try to create a good nonsense in your mind.
-For example, you forgot the word “matches” – mind something like “stuff that makes fire”, just do it in target language.
+From the very beginning, start thinking in your target language using all that you know, even if you know three words only and only one tense.
+Change the words of your native language in your thoughts.
+If you don’t know how to say something, try to create good nonsense in your mind.
+For example, if you forgot the word “matches” – mind something like “stuff that makes fire”, do it in the target language.

-After reading and/or implementing these five things in language learning, it’s time to analyze previous process, and compare with current process.
-When you start to learn a new language, try start from verbs, then make write a plan, do passive listening and think in your target language.
-Listen and translate songs in target language.
-Then analyze results!
+After reading and/or implementing these five things in language learning, it’s time to analyze the previous process and compare it with the current process.
+When you start to learn a new language, try starting from verbs, then make write a plan, do passive listening and think in your target language.
+Listen and translate songs in the target language.
+Then analyze the results!
 All of these tips will allow you to speak in hours, not years!